sloanster4000/Scripts_and_files/README.md

 # Scripts_and_files
-Group of scripts and config files for daily reference
+Group of scripts and config files for reference